-4.1.
-Capital Construction Funds - Refunds or Reimbursements received for expenditures of Capital Construction Fund appropriations during the life of the project shall be treated as if they were received in the same fiscal year as the original expenditure.
-If the recovery is made after the term of the appropriation has expired, the recovery shall be credited to a Non-augmenting Revenue Account.

-- 4.2.
-Federal Funds Refunds or Reimbursements received for expenditures of federal funds, prior to the expiration of the award, shall be treated as if they were received in the same state fiscal year as the original expenditure.
-If the recovery is made after the award has expired, the recovery shall be refunded to the federal government, unless otherwise directed by the federal government. - 4.3.
-Contracts and Grants Refunds or Reimbursements received for expenditures made from Contracts and Grants shall be handled as set forth in the terms of the Contract or the conditions of the Grant.
+- 4.1.
+Capital Construction Funds Refunds or reimbursements received for expenditures of Capital Construction Fund appropriation during the life of the project shall be treated as if they were received in the same fiscal year as the original expenditure.
+If the recovery is made after the term of the appropriation has expired, the recovery shall be credited to a non-augmenting revenue account. - 4.2.
+Federal funds Refunds or reimbursements received for expenditures of federal funds, prior to the expiration of the award, shall be treated as if they were received in the same state fiscal year as the original expenditure.
+If the recovery is made after the award has expired, the recovery shall be refunded to the Federal government, unless otherwise directed by the Federal government. - 4.3.
+Contracts and grants Refunds or reimbursements received for expenditures made from contracts and grants shall be handled as set forth in the terms of the contract or the conditions of the grant.

-RULE 6-5: PAYMENTS RETURNED BY FINANCIAL INSTITUTIONS
+RULE 6-5: Payments Returned By Financial Institutions